-Nyssa is an international tech, human rights, data security, and privacy lawyer; writer; mentor; world traveler; global citizen; hotel aficionado; design lover; founder of the award-winning travel website, The Cultureur; founder of the global mentorship nonprofit for law students and lawyers, Mentor in Law; and writer of the upcoming Indian cookbook, Sapphire & Spice.
+Nyssa is an international tech, human rights, data security, and privacy lawyer; writer; mentor; world traveler; global citizen; hotel aficionado; design enthusiast; founder of the award-winning travel website, The Cultureur; monthly mentorship columnist at Colorado Lawyer Magazine (subscribe on Mentor in Law); and creator of Curated by Nyssa newsletter on design and coffee table books (subscribe at Curated by Nyssa).

-Currently, she is the co-chair of the Data Privacy and Security group at the National Asian Pacific American Bar Association (NAPABA) and a part of the Leadership Council on Legal Diversity (LCLD)’s 2024 class of Pathfinders.
-Additionally, she is the recipient of the American Bar Association’s 2022 On the Rise Top 40 Lawyers award and on the Best Lawyers: Ones to Watch list in 2023 and 2024.
+Currently, she co-chairs the Data Privacy and Security group at the National Asian Pacific American Bar Association (NAPABA) and serves as Denver City Lead for the Leadership Council on Legal Diversity (LCLD).
+Additionally, she is the recipient of NAPABA’s 2024 Best Under 40 award and the American Bar Association’s 2022 On the Rise Top 40 Lawyers award, and she is on the Best Lawyers: Ones to Watch list for technology law in 2023, 2024, 2025, and 2026.

 Prior to law school, she worked at U.S. Embassies in New Delhi, Paris, and London through the Department of State; freelanced as a travel writer for international publications (featured in AFAR, Travel + Leisure, Conde Nast Traveler, among others); volunteered at several global NGOs related to education and women’s empowerment; and co-founded a health and wellness company.